-Partner Initiation of Partnership Activity Results Koh Sdach, Koh Kong HC Supervisor 2005 Support to VHVs -PFD provides a \$4 per month incentive for all VHVs who reach at least 15 individuals with health education programs.
-Decrease in malaria related mortality- while malaria related mortality has significantly decreased since the onset of programming (approximately 15 deaths per year to zero), morbidity rates have increased due to a recent increase in relocation of families to forested areas, away from access to public services and health education messages.
+Partner Initiation of Partnership Activity Results Koh Sdach, Koh Kong 2005 Support to VHVs -PFD provides a \$4 per month incentive for all VHVs who reach at least 15 individuals with health education programs.
+HC Supervisor • Decrease in malaria related mortality- while malaria related mortality has significantly decreased since the onset of programming (approximately 15 deaths per year to zero), morbidity rates have increased due to a recent increase in relocation of families to forested areas, away from access to public services and health education messages.
 In early 2010 there were approximately five to six cases per year, and now there are around 10 per year.
-Stung Treng PMU 2005 TOT - These training expanded the reach of people who could also receive training.
-School Health Education (SHE) - pre and post-test results have shown that SHE significantly increases the knowledge and dissemination of newly acquired knowledge on malaria and other diseases between the students and teachers.
+Stung Treng 2005 TOT - These training expanded the reach of people who could also receive training.
+PMU School Health Education (SHE) - pre and post-test results have shown that SHE significantly increases the knowledge and dissemination of newly acquired knowledge on malaria and other diseases between the students and teachers.
 Community Outreach - all of these activities increased the interest to local events/ gathering and special day events - which has been the source of knowledge exchange and dissemination, making community outreach and collaboration between the local members and authorities a lot stronger.
+Partner Initiation of Partnership Activity Results Kampot PMU 2011 Support to VHVs- VHV's are trained in malaria management and are now able to provide health education to villagers (3-4 sessions per month). • Distribution of LLINs and hammock nets- in previous programs, one to two nets were distributed per family.
+Now, in malaria endemic areas, one net is given per person.
+No research to date has been conducted on the number of families utilizing their bed nets, but observations have been made that since the onset of the LCD shows, families have properly and consistently been sleeping under their nets.
+Previous to this program families were using the nets for other purposes such as hanging the nets but not sleeping under them, now fully covering their bodies by the nets.